amitmse/in_Python_/Boosting/README.md

 		- Iterating: This process of calculating residuals, training a new tree, and updating predictions is repeated iteratively until the desired level of accuracy is achieved.

+	- Feature Selection:
+ 		Featurewiz
+		- Start with Everything.
+Feed the entire dataset into the selection process.
+		- XGBoost Feature Ranking.
+Train an XGBoost model to assess feature importance.
+		- Select Key Features.
+Extract the most significant features based on importance scores.
+		- Prune and Repeat.
+Keep only the top-ranked features and rerun the process on a refined subset.
+		- Iterate Until Optimal.
+Continue the cycle until a stopping criterion (like stability or diminishing returns) is met.
+		- Finalize the Feature Set.
+Merge selected features from all cycles, eliminating duplicates to form the final optimized set.

 	- Quality score or Similarity score for the Residuals:
  		It's used to split.
 Info gain
 		For regressor = (sum of residuals squared) / (number of residuals + λ)